 Four firms in total collaborated pro-bono on the project: Kittelson with site design, Geotechnical Resources, Inc. (GRI) with Geotechnical & Pervious Pavement Design, 3J with Stormwater design, and Otak handling a survey.
 Tony personally donated more than 100 hours to manage the project.

-The park will feature a 100′ tall flagpole surrounded by tribute blocks for each branch of the military (Army, Navy, Marine, Airforce, Coast Guard) and POW/MIA.
+The park features a 100′ tall flagpole surrounded by tribute blocks for each branch of the military (Army, Navy, Marine, Airforce, Coast Guard) and POW/MIA.
 There is a dedicated space for a piece of military history on the site, pending a requisition request from the Department of the Defense.
 The site also features the City’s first electric car charging stations, first pervious pavement parking lot, and a bicycle repair facility.

 Here is a rendering of the project created by Kittelson’s Steve Rhyne: